Czech, Polish leaders reach deal to end Turow mine dispute | Headlines

 Czech, Polish leaders reach deal to end Turow mine dispute

-The leaders of the Czech Republic and Poland agreed a deal on Thursday to end a long-running dispute over the Turow open-pit coal mine on the Polish side of the border, a row that had reached the European Union's top court.

-The leaders of the Czech Republic and Poland agreed a deal on Thursday to end a long-running dispute over the Turow open-pit coal mine on the Polish side of the border, a row that had reached the European Union's top court.
-Polish Prime Minister Mateusz Morawiecki and his Czech counterpart Petr Fiala signed the agreement in Prague.
+The leaders of the Czech Republic and Poland agreed a deal on Thursday to end a long-running dispute over expansion at the Turow open-pit coal mine on the Polish side of the border, a row that reached the European Union's top court.
+The agreement, which Polish Prime Minister Mateusz Morawiecki and his Czech counterpart Petr Fiala signed in Prague, seeks to end to a rare legal battle between EU members which had damaged the neighbours' relations and raised questions about the environmental costs of coal.

-Fiala, speaking at a joint news conference, said the deal would bring benefits to Czech communities that have been impacted by the mine, providing compensation of 45 million euros ($50.8 million) to help finance infrastructure upgrades in the region affected.
-Under the deal, Morawiecki said, the Czech Republic had agreed to withdraw its court challenge.

-The deal comes after talks between the central European allies failed last year to settle a dispute over environmental harm caused by the massive mine.
-Fiala's new government, which took office in December, revived the negotiations that focused on compensation and environmental safeguards, such as an underground barrier to protect water sources.

-The Czechs have complained the mine is sucking up underground water from wells in nearby Czech villages and causing other damage.
-The row erupted after Warsaw decided to extend Turow's operation beyond an earlier announced deadline, because of its significance for the economy and energy supplies.
-It has sought a deal to end legal disputes.

-The EU's top court ordered Poland last year to halt mining pending an outcome to Czech legal challenges.
-The court has also ordered a daily fine of 500,000 euros ($564,000) for Poland over its refusal to stop operations, which Warsaw has also refused to pay.
+The Czech Republic says Turow sucks up underground water in nearby Czech villages and resorted to legal means a year ago, after bilateral talks faltered following Poland's decision to allow state-run power group PGE to expand operations at the massive lignite mine.
+The EU's top court, the Court of Justice (ECJ), ordered Poland last May to halt mining pending an outcome to Czech challenges and later imposed a daily fine for failing to do so.

+Warsaw, already locked in disputes with the EU over rule of law, sought more bilateral talks in hopes of ending the Czech suit.
+Under the deal reached on Thursday, the Czech Republic will withdraw the legal complaint in exchange for compensation of 45 million euros ($50.8 million) for infrastructure upgrades and other environmental safeguards and pledges.

+EU BATTLE Talks between the allies broke down last November but resumed after Fiala's new government took over in December.

+Warsaw has sought to keep open the mine, set to run for another two decades and which feeds an adjacent power plant, because of its economic and energy importance.
+"The Turow mine and power plant will continue their operations without any obstacles and will provide electricity to several million," Morawiecki said.

-An adviser to Europe's top court sided with the Czech legal challenge earlier on Thursday, saying Poland breached EU law when extending the life of Turow without assessing the environmental impact. ($1 = 0.8856 euros)
+Warsaw was ordered to pay 500,000 euros ($564,000) per day for not halting Turow but refused to pay the fines now totalling over 68 million euros.
+Morawiecki said on Thursday the government was considering various legal measures to address that.
+Earlier on Thursday, an adviser to Europe's top court said Poland breached EU law when extending the life of Turow without assessing the environmental impact. ($1 = 0.8856 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)